icebeat/HypeScript/README.md

 1. Make sure you have Python installed (2.7~)

-2. Make sure you have [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) installed.
+2. Make sure you have [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) and [Mutagen](https://code.google.com/p/mutagen/) installed.
 I haven't figured out how to deploy with dependencies yet

 3. Open hypeme.py and change modify the script to your choosing!